 - Notwithstanding the existence of current Georgian Legislation there are many practical obstacles in implementation.
-In spite of legislative requirements the long-term strategy of sustainable development is not elaborated in the country.
-The National Report on the State of Environment is being elaborated without public participation, it doesn't have up to date format and is not being disseminated actively (although it's available upon request).
-The environmental planning system is not efficient (at present, the restructuring is planned).
+It is worth to note, that according to the 2005 April # 22 Decree of Georgian Government, the State Commission for Sustainable Development of Georgia was established.
+According to this decree, the duty of Secretariat of the Commission is assigned to the Ministry of Environment Protection Natural Resources of Georgia.
+The National Report on the State of Environment is being elaborated annually according to national legislation: the report of 2005 is placed on "Aarhus Centre" website and is accessible for everyone.
+The second National Environmental Action Plan (NEAP) is in the process of elaboration.
+The experts' reports on priority activities had been prepared and will be submitted to the Government of Georgia this year.
 There were some cases when decisions regarding the big projects were made with violations of existing legislation (it was caused either because of lack of knowledge in environmental legislation from the side of some governmental bodies and investors or because of lobbing for the special interests) in previous years.
-Environmental organizations expressed their great protest against abovementioned events and the situation has been improved a little after this; though the actions from the government regarding this case is not sufficient yet - An entire environmental education program does not exist.
-Single fragments are based mostly on the private initiatives then on the state policy.
-"The State Program for Public Ecological Education" elaborated by the MoE and approved by the Presidential Decree in 2002, isn't working in practice and limited number of people has the information regarding the existence of this program
+Environmental organizations expressed their great protest against abovementioned events and the situation has been improved a little after this; though the actions from the government regarding this case is not sufficient yet - The subjects considered in "State Program for Environmental Education of Population" are clearly defined in the range of study programs.
+The "National Goals Document" is elaborated, the considerable part of which to environmental education.
+The system of scholl environmental education is currently in order.